 The only issue, from your point of view, is that you will earn a lot less if they do that.
 But there doesn’t need to be a happy medium too.

 Affiliate Marketing is my favourite way of earning money online.
-It gives you the opportunity to make money from something you actually enjoy.
+It allows you to make money from something you enjoy.
 You can start a blog in the subject or niche that you want to get started in.

-You have to create a lot of content to get the levels of traffic you need to either ads or affiliate marketing.
-So, why not write about something you can learn more about.
+You have to create a lot of content to get the levels of traffic you need for either ads or affiliate marketing.
+So, why not write about something you can learn more about?